Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

 an [interface](https://docs.python.org/3/library/abc.html)
 instead of a concrete `Connection` implementation.)

-Now we can instantiate `DomainLogic` with whatever data source is suitable for any given situation:
+Since we now cleanly [separated the concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) of *creating* and *using* the `Connection`, we can instantiate `DomainLogic` with whatever data source is suitable for any given situation:

 ```python
 from database_connection import Connection